 Click the event titles for more information about these spring activities in North Jersey.

-The popular West Orange Street Fair is scheduled to make its return in 2022 on Saturday, June 4 from 11 am to 5 pm.
-One of the biggest events of the year in West Orange, the Street Fair will feature crafters, vendors, food, street performers, a classic car show, a beer and wine garden, free admission to the Thomas Edison museum, and more!
+The popular West Orange Street Fair made its return in 2022 on Saturday, June 4.
+We’re awaiting details to see if it will be back for 2023.
+It was one of the biggest events of the year in West Orange, the Street Fair featured crafters, vendors, food, street performers, a classic car show, a beer and wine garden, free admission to the Thomas Edison museum, and more!

 Great Spring Events in Central New Jersey